-I extend the model proposed by \cite{lee2008randomized} to the multidimensional setting, allowing the number of running variables $d$ to be larger than one and incorporating the identification results provided by \cite{imbens2009regression}.
-The extension is needed to derive the testable implication for the manipulation test.

-Let $W$ be a random variable with support $\mathcal{W}$ and density $g(w)$. $W$ indicates the type of agents, unobservable to the researcher, and can be discrete or continuous, with finite or infinite support.

-Let $Z\in \R^d$ be a random vector of $d$ observable continuous running variables with joint cumulative distribution function $F(z)$ and marginal CDFs $F_j(z_j)$.
+Let $Z\in \R^d$ be a random vector of $d$ observable continuous running variables, with joint cumulative distribution function $F(z)$ and joint probability distribution function $f(z)$.

-The treatment status $D$ depends on $Z$: I consider a sharp design where the treatment status depends deterministically on $Z$.
-The model can also be extended to a fuzzy design, where the probability of being treated changes discontinuously at the threshold.
-Units are treated ($D=1$) when all components of $Z$ are above a certain threshold:
+The treatment status $D$ depends on $Z$.
+This paper considers a sharp design where the treatment status is deterministic, but the setting can also extend to a fuzzy design where the probability of being treated changes discontinuously at the threshold.
+Units receive the treatment ($D=1$) when all the running variables exceed their cutoff:

-and $D=0$ otherwise.
-Without loss of generality, consider a rescaling of $Z$ such that $c_j=0$, for all $j$: units are treated when, for all $j$, $Z_j\geq0$.
+Without loss of generality, I consider a rescaling of $Z$ such that $c_j=0$ for all $j$.
+Units are treated when $Z_j \geq 0$ for all $j$.